Last Updated on:

 Establish Professional Relationships Building relationships with professional groomers who understand your dog’s temperament provides peace of mind.
 Many groomers offer senior discounts or home services for longtime clients.

 Focus on Essentials Prioritize grooming that affects health – nail trimming, ear cleaning, and preventing mats – over cosmetic concerns.
 Reader Howard maintains his Bichon’s health with regular professional grooming while handling simple maintenance at home.
+You can either opt for mobile grooming or groom and trim your dog’s nails at home itself.

 Consider Practical Cuts For breeds with hair rather than fur, practical cuts reduce daily maintenance.
 Martha’s Poodle sports a simple “puppy cut” rather than the traditional Continental clip, significantly reducing home care requirements while keeping him comfortable.